-Turkey leftover recipe - that's what we do in Germany with turkey leftovers: This German Turkey recipe is a stir fry that means you cook everything in one skillet and fry it for a short time only.
-The recipe is using pears, yes, pears.
-Why?
-Because pears (or pine apple)are a good combination with chicken or turkey.
+Turkey leftover recipe – that’s what we do in Germany with turkey leftovers: This German Turkey recipe is a stir fry that means you cook everything in one skillet and fry it for a short time only.
+The recipe is using pears because pears (or pine apple) are a good combination with chicken or turkey.

 The stir fry is an easy to make dish and it takes only 35 minutes to make it.
 Happy Cooking!